 Customers Want To Be Adventurous

 Dessert is one category of food that tends to stay pretty close to the traditional.
-In another recent article by QSR, Chef Kirk Parks of the Atlanta-based restaurant Rathburn’s says that when choosing entrees consumers enjoy experimentation, but when it comes to dessert they yearn for the familiar, saying, “‘What did my mother make?
+In another article by QSR, Chef Kirk Parks of the Atlanta-based restaurant Rathburn’s says that when choosing entrees consumers enjoy experimentation, but when it comes to dessert they yearn for the familiar, saying, “‘What did my mother make?
 What did my grandmother make?’”
 Mini-desserts, however, offer them the opportunity to expand their adventurousness to the dessert category without taking on too much risk.

 Dessert Marketing Mini-Lesson: Mini-desserts are great, but they aren’t a failsafe addition to your menu.
 When Scala’s Bistro of San Francisco introduced mini-desserts to their menu, they printed their offerings in a separate column next to the full-size desserts.
 As a result, full-size dessert sales plummeted.
 Not only that, but customers weren’t expecting their orders to be so small and many complained.
 Scala learned from the mistake and now puts mini-desserts in the same column as full-size desserts and marks them with an asterisk which explains their size.
 (Source)